 ByteDance saw a ton of success with their Douyin app in the Chinese domestic market.
 Looking to expand, they acquired a similar musical app that was available in the North American market called Musical.ly.
 ByteDance combined the two apps and launched what became the TikTok app globally in 2017.

-Fast forward to the present day, TikTok, and it’s sister app Douyin (for the Chinese market only) have been downloaded over a billion times globally.
+Fast forward to the present day, TikTok, and its sister app Douyin (for the Chinese market only) from the parent company ByteDance have been downloaded over a billion times globally.
 That’s a substantial amount of growth in just three years!

-Thanks to the app’s impressive growth, it’s been valued at $78 million USD as of November 2018.
-How many apps or startups do you know of that are worth tens of millions within the first three years of operations?
+Thanks to the app’s impressive growth, it’s been valued at $50 billion.
+How many apps or startups do you know of that are worth hundreds of millions within the first few years of operations?
 It’s more than just silly lip-syncing videos and makeup tutorials – TikTok is the future when it comes to sharing short videos.

 Here are some quick facts about how much the app has grown:

 - TikTok is available in 75 different languages (Influencer Marketing Hub, 2019)

 - The app is now available in 150 global markets (Business of Apps, 2019)

 - TikTok has 689 million monthly active users worldwide as of January 2021 (Oberlo, 2021)

 - As of April 2021, Tik Tok is the number one downloaded app worldwide and number one in the App Store (Sensor Tower, 2021)

 - TikTok was the top-grossing non-gaming app worldwide for February 2021 (Sensor Tower, 2021)